Basic Tools and Utilities

 voxl-inspect-cam

-Note: only applicable if you have cameras connected to your VOXL.
+Only applicable if you have cameras connected to your VOXL.

 The utility voxl-inspect-cam is a tool to check image metadata coming from MPA services that are publishing camera data.
 It requires that a service like voxl-camera-server is running in the background publishing camera, image, or video data.
 It can also be used to check non-camera images, such as the overlays coming out of VOXL TFLite Server or voxl-open-vins-server.